jmvrbanac/flux-blog/content/apps and libraries/specter_0.2.0_release.md

 please take a look at the [release notes](http://specter.readthedocs. org/en/latest/release_notes/index.html).

-This latest version is also provided in wheel format for faster download and installation.
+This latest version is also provided in wheel format for quicker installation.

 **Project Links:**